Aubrey House, Kensington, Middlesex

 Brandfold, Goudhurst, KentA house was built on this site about 1820, probably for Charles Sneyd Edgeworth, the son of Richard Lovell Edgeworth and half-brother of Maria Edgeworth.
 Maria wrote following a visit to him in 1830:

 Brandfold is a very pretty place, and to me a very pleasant house.
 The library, the principal room, has a trellis along the whole front, with 'spagnolette windows opening into it, and a pretty conservatory at the end, with another glass door opening into it.
 The views seen between the arches of the trellis beautiful; flower-knots in the grass, with stocks, hydrangeas, and crimson and pale China roses in profuse blow.
-Sneyd enjoys everything about him so much, it is quite delightful to see him in his home.This rather charming sounding house was apparently taken down and completely rebuilt in about 1870.
+Sneyd enjoys everything about him so much, it is quite delightful to see him in his home.This rather charming sounding house was apparently taken down and completely rebuilt in 1872.
+The replacement house was described in 1882 as 'an entirely new Tudor mansion in red brick and stone with a fine library and a private chapel, built by the late Joseph Ridgeway, late of Fairlawn'.

 |Brandfold, Goudhurst, from an old postcard.|

-The replacement house was described in 1882 as 'an entirely new Tudor mansion in red brick and stone with a fine library and a private chapel, built by the late Joseph Ridgeway, late of Fairlawn', and it was remodelled and enlarged in 1891 for Robert Henry Alexander.
+Brandfold was remodelled and enlarged again in 1891 by Sir Reginald Blomfield for Robert Henry Alexander.
 The interior was elaborately fitted in the Arts & Crafts style.
 The house was empty during the First World War and was considered for conversion to a war hospital in 1917, but this did not happen and it was demolished between 1927 and 1930.

 Descent: Miss Edgeworth (date unknown); Charles Sneyd Edgeworth (1786-1864) let to Thomas Cramer Roberts (fl.
 1842) and later Mrs Cramer Roberts (fl.
 1851-67); sold c.1870? to Joseph Ridgeway (1821-79); to Hon.
 John Stewart Gathorne-Hardy (1839-1911), later 2nd Earl of Cranbrook; sold c.1890 to Robert Henry Alexander (1838-1901); to widow, Catherine Yates Alexander (1838-1914); sold to Alfred Stern (1850-1917), a lunatic in the charge of Dr. William Douglas; empty 1917-18; sold before 1922 to Lt-Col. Cole Bryan Bartley OBE; demolished c.1930.